Keilub/calebmallen/content/posts/ten-hairs.md

 *By CW Anderson*

 Published 1936.
 Fantastic technical illustrations, a lot to look at and get lost in.
 The story felt stale; the conflict that was in the story wasn't related to the main character and needed to be longer-lived.
 If anything, it could have been excluded to try and do something else with the story.
-The story feels very slice of life, if not a big perfect.
+The story feels very slice of life, if not a bit too perfect.
 I love reading and interacting with these older books and noticing the differences in how they tell a story and how picture books are structured/told.

 Thank you for reading with me,
 - Caleb